 More technical issues may require escalation to level 1 through to level 3 technical support which is dealt with by ticketing.
 If a live chat technician is unable to resolve a problem they will happily escalate such issues directly to advanced technical help.

-Siteground's commitment to a first reply within 10 to 15 minutes has always been met.
-However, beyond the first reply, expect to wait!
+Siteground’s commitment to a first reply within 10 to 15 minutes has always been met.
+However, beyond the first reply, expect to wait a short while!

-Just be mindful that these guys are techies.
-They're not SEO experts.
-It's your responsibility to look after the greater good of your own site.
+Just be mindful that Siteground’s support guys are techies.
+They’re not SEO experts.
+It’s your responsibility to look after the greater good of your own site.
 This goes for all web hosts, not just Siteground.